1. Introduction

 acp:anyOf

-- The any of property connects Policies to the set of Matchers at least one of which MUST be satisfied for the Policy to be satisfied.
+- The any of property connects Policies to a set of Matchers, at least one of which MUST be satisfied for the Policy to be satisfied.

 -